In every society that has different classes of people, there are different effective laws for each group.

 Worth adding too

-In the 1990s there were virtually no drugs, aside from marijuana, in that town, but there was an abundance of state and federal drug cops discreetly active and physically present in the town.
+In the 1990s there were virtually no drugs, aside from alcohol and marijuana, in that town, but there was an abundance of state and federal supposed 'drug cops' discreetly active and physically present in the town.
 Today there is quite a bit more of ‘harder’ drugs flowing from that town to neighboring villages.
-Every now and then a person will be caught transporting a small amount of some illicit drug, but, to my knowledge, there is only one somewhat reliable story of a large drug shipment to that area.
+Every now and then a person will be caught transporting a small amount of some illicit drug, but to my knowledge, there is only one somewhat reliable story of a large drug shipment to that area recently.
 This involved a substantial amount of ‘something’ that was illicitly transported to the area and distributed by people associated with law enforcement.

 That region, although largely ‘conquered’ does include a few remote Native areas where Native languages are spoken and whites are generally not welcome.